The 8th Commandment Applies Also to the Dead

 Justification by grace alone through faith alone for the sake of Christ's work alone.

 Those who would damn Hitler do so on the basis of his (supposed or actual) works; I find that I must look not to the works of any mere man, but to the works of Him Who is both God and Man.
 If I contend that there are sins not covered by Christ's blood, then I deny the Atonement.
 If I contend that man must contribute to his salvation with his own works, then I deny the Atonement.
-If I contend that Christ will deny before the Father whose who professed Him before men, then I call Him a liar.
+If I contend that Christ will deny before the Father those who professed Him before men, then I call Him a liar.

 I am, therefore, bound by the Word of my God, by the faith delivered once for all, and by conscience, against which it is neither wise nor safe to speak or to act, to hold that Adolf Hitler, whatever his personal merits or demerits, is in Paradise, for he was and is a baptized child of God, who professed Jesus Christ before men.
 In the end, he was a beggar — and so am I.